Orrets Meadow's Curriculum

 The English Curriculum

-The new curriculum for English is knowledge-based; this means it's focus is on knowing facts as well as developing skills and understanding.
+The curriculum for English is knowledge-based; this means it's focus is on knowing facts as well as developing skills and understanding.
 There is an increased emphasis on the technical aspects of language.
 English is set out year by year in Key Stage 1 (Years 1 and 2) and two-yearly in Key Stage 2 (Years 3 and 4 and Years 5 and 6).
 There is specific content to be covered in the areas of spelling and vocabulary, grammar and punctuation.
 These are set out for each year group across both key stages.
+Mastery of English skills, both in Reading and Writing, are a priority at Orrets.

 Phonics at Orrets Meadow